spl0k/supysonic/docs/configuration.md

 `run_watcher`: whether or not to start the watcher that will listen for library changes.
 Default: yes

-`wait_delay`: delay before triggering the scanning operation after a change have been detected.
+`wait_delay`: delay (in seconds) before triggering the scanning operation after a change have been detected.
 This prevents running too many scans when multiple changes are detected for a single file over a short time span.
 Default: 5 seconds.

 `jukebox_command` : command used by the jukebox mode to play a single file.
 See the [jukebox documentation](jukebox.md) for more details.